Ethern-Myth/url-shortener/README.md

 - To test the server locally, uncomment the relevant code block in `src/api/index.ts`.
 - Set the `PORT` environment variable as needed.
 - Run `pnpm dev` to start the server locally.
+- **Swagger will not work on Serverless only for node env according to this setup**
 - **Go to `localhost:PORT/swagger` to access swagger ui**

 ### Deployment